 Extended program is not noted on the student's transcript.
 Leave of absence will be noted on the transcript for periods of non-enrollment during the extended program period.

 Academic Leave of Absence

-A student may be dismissed from the College for academic reasons upon the recommendation of the program's Student Academic Review Committee.
-The dismissal is based on the determination that the student has not satisfactorily demonstrated that he/she can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program.
+Students may be dismissed from the College for academic reasons upon the recommendation of their program's Student Academic Review Committee.
+Dismissal is based on the determination that the students have not satisfactorily demonstrated that they can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for their program.
 Students who accumulate two or more failures or three quarters below the minimum required grade point average may receive a recommendation for dismissal.
 The course failures and/or the three-quarters with less than the required minimum cumulative GPA do not have to be consecutive.

 Retake of a Failed Course